 - BARF feeders include vegetation in the dog diet.

-Personally, I’ve always fed my dogs appropriate fruits and vegetables within the suggested dietary guidelines.
-Some they love and can’t get enough of and others have been left in the bowl.
-Just like kids who have different preferences, so do our dogs.
+Personally, I’ve always fed my dogs appropriate fruit dogs can eat and vegetable dogs can eat within the suggested dietary guidelines.
+Some they love and can’t get enough of and others have been left in the bowl just like kids who have different eating preferences.

 - This is a great way to supplement your dog’s diet for added nutritional benefits.

 - Vegetation contains phytonutrients – plants that help fight or prevent disease.